yljustsk8/learning_to_hash/README.md

 - Other informations

     - The code is currently maintained by Yinlin Jiang.
-You can contact me at [yljiang@seu.edu.cn](mailto:yljiang@seu.edu.cn).
+You can contact me at [yljiang@seu.edu.cn](mailto:yljiang@seu.edu.cn);
     - This code is a part of our full experiment, we are working on to release a more complete version.